github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

 **Required**.
 You must define how often to check for new versions for each package manager.
 By default, {% data variables.product.prodname_dependabot %} randomly assigns a time to apply all the updates in the configuration file.
 To set a specific time, you can use [`schedule.time`](#scheduletime) and [`schedule.timezone`](#scheduletimezone).

-{% note %}
+> [!NOTE]

-**Note:** The `schedule.time` option is a best effort, and it may take some time before {% data variables.product.prodname_dependabot %} opens pull requests to update to newer dependency versions.
+> The `schedule.time` option is a best effort, and it may take some time before {% data variables.product.prodname_dependabot %} opens pull requests to update to newer dependency versions.

-{% endnote %}

 | Interval types | Frequency |
 |----------------|-----------|